allen0099/LinePyMessage/README.md

 You can find installation [here](https://github.com/fadhiilrachman/line-py).
 Rename ```secret.py.example``` to ```secret.py```
 ## About
-LinePy is NOT an official client,use at your own risk.
+LinePy is NOT an official client, use at your own risk.